ClipboardHealth/core-utils/packages/example-nestjs/README.md

 # @clipboard-health/example-nestjs <!-- omit from toc -->

-An example NestJS application using our libraries.
+A NestJS application using our libraries, primarily for end-to-end testing.

 ## Table of contents <!-- omit from toc -->